henry123-boy/Level-S2FM_official/README.md

 ## Comments

-Our Level-S<sup>2</sup> fM provides a new perspective to revisit the traditional sparse 3D reconstruction (SfM) with **Neural Field Representation** and **Neural Rendering**.
+Our Level-S<sup>2</sup>fM provides a new perspective to revisit the traditional sparse 3D reconstruction (SfM) with **Neural Field Representation** and **Neural Rendering**.
 This work may contribute to let you see the capability of a simple **coordinate MLP** in SfM.
 However, It's not going to be very mature system yet like  [COLMAP](https://github.com/colmap/colmap), and we are continuing to refine it in the future.

-## Acknowledgement
+## Acknowledgements

 - Thanks to Johannes Schönberger for his excellent work [COLMAP](https://github.com/colmap/colmap).
 - Thanks to Thomas Müller for his excellent work [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn) and  [Instant NGP](https://github.com/NVlabs/instant-ngp)